Geetha63/MS-Teams-Scripts/Add App to Teams and Tenant/README.md

  # Example

-   Input 1 for add App to Team ,enter the Team name to add App
+   Input 1 for add App to Team, enter the Team name to add App

-   Input 2 for add App to Tenant, script will fectch the Teams in tenant and adds given App to Teams
+   Input 2 for add App to Tenant, script will fectch the Teams in tenant and adds given app to Teams

  # Parameters

 `-TeamId`

-Team identifier in Microsoft Teams.
+Team identifier in Microsoft Teams

 Type:	String
 ***